Skip to main content

-1. Make items for your Shabbat table.
+1. Make Items for Your Shabbat Table

-Create a festive ambiance with decorative glass candleholders, or create “illuminating” Shabbat candleholders, which come with prompts for discussing gratitude, reflection, and ritual.
-If you have or can order the necessary materials, you can even create beeswax candles to go in them.
+Create a festive ambiance with decorative glass candleholders or create “illuminating” Shabbat candleholders, which come with prompts for discussing gratitude, reflection, and ritual.
+If you have or can order the necessary materials, you can even create beeswax candles to go in them!

-3. Bring home a bit of Jewish summer camp.
+3. Bring a Bit of Camp Home

 There’s no time like the present to start teaching kids about Israel, from its rich culture to its diverse communities to its strong ties to Jewish traditions and holidays.

 Watch videos from Shalom Sesame to learn about Israel’s past and present, then extend the videos’ lessons with discussion ideas and activities from Jewish educators.
-Need some extra help guidance?
-Read up on these four principles for teaching kids about Israel from Rabbi Eric Yoffie.

 Ritual turns the everyday into the sacred.
 Why not use this time together to create rituals that will make each day more spiritually fulfilling, more meaningful, and more Jewishly connected – for both you and your children?